embetrix/pycrypto-helper/.github/pull_request_template.md

-Thank you for contributing to `bmap-writer`!
+Thank you for contributing to `pycrypto-helper`!

 By submitting this pull request, you confirm that:
 - This contribution is your original work or you have the necessary rights to submit it.
-- You agree to the terms outlined in the project's Contributor License Agreement (CLA).